The Powerful Forces That Fight for American Fraternities

 Despite its legislative victory, SAE still faced scrutiny from UNC Wilmington administrators, including Chancellor Gary Miller, who had backed the board's discipline of the fraternity.
 That summer, Governor McCrory appointed two SAE alumni to the university’s Board of Trustees.
 “My goal in joining the board, my sole purpose, was helping the fraternity,” one of those new board members, Michael Drummond, told me.
 “I had heard enough.
 I had had enough.
 Either get rid of the chancellor or get the chancellor on board with helping the fraternity out.”
 He recalled telling the chancellor as much: “You can do this one of two ways.
 Do the right thing and put them on campus or do it the hard way.
 We won’t stop till we’re done.”

 After only three years on the job, Miller left Wilmington in July 2014 to become chancellor at the University of Wisconsin, Green Bay.
 “Our whole goal was to protect students.
-We made the right decision, and I still feel that way,” said Miller, who confirmed the conversation with Drummond but said he didn’t want to rehash what happened.
+We made the right decision, and I still feel that way,” said Miller, who confirmed the conversation with Drummond.
 (Some board members said SAE's influence on Miller's departure had been exaggerated.)

 A new UNC chancellor agreed to let SAE back on campus in July 2015.
 After pleas from alumni, SAE’s national organization, which had initially backed the college’s sanction, reinstated the chapter and reactivated its members.
 The alumni backing Gove won a national SAE award for their “outstanding assistance and guidance.’’
 Gove, who secured an internship in Governor McCrory’s office, wrote a successful law-school admissions essay about his fight for SAE.
 “I learned more through the alumni and the fraternity because of what we went through than I did studying at UNC-W as far as life lessons go,” Gove told me.
 The chapter’s website now hails “the fight to end discriminatory practices against fraternities.”

-In the greatest triumph of all, the chapter’s members forged a lasting legacy: the law—since replicated in other states—that grants every student the right to hire a lawyer in campus disciplinary hearings.
+In the greatest triumph of all, the chapter’s members forged a lasting legacy: the law—since replicated in other states—that grants every student the right to hire an attorney in campus disciplinary hearings.
 In North Carolina, the Legislature called it the Students and Administration Equality Act.
 Its initials spell a familiar name: SAE.

 This article has been adapted from John Hechinger’s new book, True Gentlemen: The Broken Pledge of America's Fraternities.